magpie-ea/magpie3-causal-implicature-variation/README.md

   - "A is associated with having B"
   - "A is associated with getting B"
 - 400 participants from Prolific
 - same as for Exp 2

+#### Exp 7
+- test items:
+  - "A is associated with B"
+- preceded by two trial of generating alternative descriptions for "A causes B" with A or B in subject position
+- 100 participants from Prolific
+- same as for Exp 2